County of Santa Barbara

 h) Approve and authorize the Chair to execute the First Amendment to the Agreement with

-Family Services, Inc. to provide Family Evaluation Services for a total contract amount not to
+Pathway Family Services, Inc. to provide Family Evaluation Services for a total contract

-provide Child Welfare Services Emergency Shelter Care for a total contract amount not to exceed
+Inc. to provide Child Welfare Services Emergency Shelter Care for a total contract amount

-Family of Agencies to provide Family Evaluation Services for a total contract amount not to exceed
+Seneca Family of Agencies to provide Family Evaluation Services for a total contract amount

-Barbara Family Care Center dba Children’s Resource and Referral of Santa Barbara County to
+Santa Barbara Family Care Center dba Children’s Resource and Referral of Santa Barbara

-provide Emergency Child Care Bridge Program for Foster Children for a total contract amount not
+County to provide Emergency Child Care Bridge Program for Foster Children for a total

 BOARD OF SUPERVISORS